LewdBrat/LewdBrat/README.md

 I didn't finish school..
 I have a severe phobia of clowns I HATE THEM!

 I grew up in an upper class neighbourhood.
 My mom left my dad when I was young, I was brought by her mother.

+My favorite ppl here are caleb gio twilger and rikroom.
 </p>

 <!--to add more paragraphs: add one more set of <p></p> to add one moreline of quote <p class="abtqt"></p> -->